Imagine spending hours creating strong, well-researched content—only for it to rank on Google and still get ignored.

 Search intent

-Search engines evaluate content based on how users interact with it, so every piece of content must align with user search intent.
+Learning how to write an SEO title goes beyond the title itself, and considers other elements of your content.
+This is because search engines evaluate content based on how users interact with it, so every piece of content (headlines included) must align with user search intent.

 Every SEO headline should reflect the intent behind a search query.
 A headline that doesn’t match what users seek can lead to higher bounce and lower click-through rates (CTR).